frederic-perez/AmE-dictionary/data/dictionary.md

 __a going concern__ _idiom_ A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _He sold the cafe as a going concern._
 __a good turn__ _idiom_ An action that is beneficial to another person in some way.
 __a great many__ _idiom_ A very large number of (people, things, etc.).
+__a hard pill to swallow__ _idiom_ Something, especially a fact or piece of news, that is unpleasant or difficult but which is unavoidable or must be accepted.
 __a lean patch__ _idiom_ A period of failure, decline, or poor performance or results.
 __a life of its own__ _idiom_ The state of something that exists and thrives outside and beyond the control of the point of origin.
 __a little__ A positive idea.
 You can say: _I have a little money._ (You have some money.)
 "Little" is a negative idea.
 You can say: _I have little money left._ (You have nearly no money.)
 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.
 __a rough patch__ _idiom_ A period of trouble, difficulty, or hardship.
 __a sly dog__ _idiom_ Someone who, through cunning, devious, or dishonest means, achieves a fortuitous outcome.
+__a sobering thought__ _idiom_ A thought or idea which is dispiriting, depressing, or traumatic.
 __a wild goose never laid a tame egg__ _idiom_ Something will not be spontaneously different from that which came before.
 The phrase is used to describe things that are determined by nature and the environment, or else inherited from the generation before.
 __A-list__
 __A/C__ _abbr_ __1.__ Account. __2__ Account current. __3__ Air conditioning.